B10nicle/server-manager-frontend/README.md

 ## Server Manager App

-This is a frontend part of a Server Manager App.
+This is a frontend part of Server Manager App.

 In this app you can add servers which you like and ping them to confirm if they are alive.